stabilaprotocol/documentation-en/docs/contracts/svm.md

 STABILA Virtual Machine (SVM) is a lightweight, Turing complete virtual machine developed for the STABILA's ecosystem.
 Its goal is to provide millions of global developers with a custom-built blockchain system that is efficient, convenient, stable, secure and scalable.

 SVM can connect seamlessly with existing development ecosystem and supports DPoS.
 SVM is able to be compatible with EVM environment in the beginning, so that instead of learning a new programming language, developers can develop, debug and compile smart contracts in a (Ethereum) Remix environment with Solidity and other languages.
-Once you’ve built and uploaded your smart contract to STABILA’s mainnet, it will be executed on the SVM of the SR node to be isolated from external connections.
+Once you’ve built and uploaded your smart contract to STABILA’s mainnet, it will be executed on the SVM of the GOV node to be isolated from external connections.

 Furthermore, SVM employs the concept of Bandwidth.
 Different from the gas mechanism on Ethereum’s  EVM,  operations of transaction or smart contracts on SVM are free, with no tokens consumed.
 Technically, executable computation capacity on SVM is not restricted by total holding of tokens.